 - Kidney disease or

-- Heart surgery (e.g., coronary artery bypass graft [CABG] surgery)—diflunisal should NOT be used to relieve pain right before or after the surgery .
+- Heart surgery (eg, coronary artery bypass graft [CABG] surgery)—Should not be used to relieve pain right before or after the surgery.

-Swallow the tablet whole with a full glass of water.
-Do not crush or chew it .
+Swallow the tablet whole.
+Do not crush or chew it.

 The dose of diflunisal will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of diflunisal.
 If your dose is different, do not change it unless your doctor tells you to do so.